 - inside fake air vents

 - in your barn, tool shed, or your chicken coop

-- buried in your back yard
+- buried in your back yard in an underground cache

 - inside a false drawer bottom